Arc (web browser): Platforms

 Arc is available for macOS as a universal binary, Windows 11 (built in Swift, released on 30 April 2024) and Windows 10.
 A stripped-down companion app with only the sidebar functionality was released for iOS on 30 March 2023.
 Arc Search, the experimental Act II mobile browser, replaced that app as the only Arc mobile app on iOS in January 2024.
 In April 2024, Sidebar Sync for Arc Members was removed from the App Store, being fully replaced by Arc Search.
-As of October 2024, Arc Search is in public beta on Android, emails have been sent to invited participants for the beta, but has fully opened on Google Play.
+In October 2024, Arc Search entered public beta on Android.
+Emails were sent to invited participants for the beta, but it was fully open on Google Play.
+In November 2025, a stable release was launched on Google Play.

 The "Browse for Me" feature from Arc Search has been made available for Arc on desktop.

-Arc for Windows is available on Windows versions 11 and 10, but does not support devices with ARM processors, or devices with processors older than Intel Haswell, AMD Athlon or AMD Ryzen.
-Support for ARM64 is currently under development.
+Arc for Windows is available on Windows versions 11 and 10, but does not support devices with processors older than Intel Haswell, AMD Athlon or AMD Ryzen.

 Reception

 Arc has received generally favorable reviews from critics.
 How-To Geek gave the browser a 7/10, saying that "Arc has some excellent ideas and the confidence to lean into them [... but] feels like it needs a bit more polish to deliver a silky smooth browsing experience".
 David Pierce of The Verge agreed and said that "Arc isn’t perfect, and it takes some getting used to.
 But it’s full of big new ideas about how we should interact with the web — and it’s right about most of them".
 In an article published by Fast Company, Jared Newman called Arc the most polished of "all the attempts to reimagine the web browser".
 In an episode, David Imel of the Waveform Podcast said it was a "new take on the browser".
+Arc significantly contributed to the mainstream adoption of vertical tabs across desktop web browsers, including Google Chrome.

 Chris Smith of BGR criticised the browser: "Arc is forcing you to create an account before you get to experience the browser at all.
 Google and Microsoft are dying for you to use their browsers while logged in.
 But they won’t force you to register an account if you don’t want to."